We're a society today where intellectual property (IP) protections in its various forms are a huge and constant feature of the digital landscape.

 In short, it's up to the alleged offender to prove their innocence rather than the other way around, like how criminal and civil matters normally work.
 It's a horribly unbalanced David vs. Goliath scenario because the rights holders are typically huge companies while the alleged offenders are small time operators or even individual people who could scarcely afford an attorney to mount a defense.

-A particularly entertaining example is the "Tabberone" series of lawsuits wherein an eBay seller takes on Disney and other rights holders in court who abuse the DMCA take down process to stop them (the eBay seller) from selling items made with their legally purchased licensed fabrics.
+A particularly entertaining example is the "Tabberone" series of lawsuits wherein an eBay seller takes on Disney and other rights holders in court who abuse the DMCA take down process to stop them (the eBay seller) from selling items like pillows, plushies, etc. made with legally purchased licensed fabrics.
 It's a feel good story where David slays Goliath.

 Read more about Tabberone here.
 Warning, the website is rather snarky and salty, but satisfying nevertheless.